mzivic7/endcord/commands.md

 - `goto_mention` / `goto_mention [num]`
     Go to channel/message mentioned in this message.
 - `cancel`
-    Prmpt to cancel all downloads and uploads.
+    Prompt to cancel all downloads and uploads.
 - `member_list`
     Toggle member list.
 - `toggle_thread`